 Craftsman lay the fabric in the sun.
 Later, the craftsman plunges it into a tank of dye. and afterwards, he leaves it again for drying.
 Now, they wash it exhaustively to evacuate the glue and any abundance of colour.

 Finally, our lovely handcrafted product is ready.

 The motifs include the nature inspired themes.
 Some generally famous themes are- sunflowers, creatures, peacock, leaves, etc. Prints also include some geometric patterns such as vertical and flat lines, dotted lines and numerous other shapes.

 Just like the Bagru print and Sanganer print are popular in the nations, Dabu print has picked up fame for vivacious and uncommon plans.
 Craftsmen are solely utilizing this compelling artwork for all sort of textures that hold an improving drawing with various shading conceals.
 Especially for the cotton and silk material, craftsmen are utilizing this print to leave an exquisite effect.

 Where can you buy Dabu Printed Sarees?

-If you are looking for authentic dabu print sarees, you can visit That’s Indian and see our collection of Hand Block Printed Sarees, the sarees are well hand crafted in soft cotton fabrics.
+If you are looking for authentic dabu print sarees, you can visit That’s Indian and see our collection of Hand Block Printed Sarees.
+All our sarees are handcrafted in soft mul cotton fabric.
 You can click here.

 Like the embodiment of earth, Dabu printing remains the primitive printing strategy.
-The art of Dabu print is still shielded craft of the craftsmen living in the town of Akola.
+The art of Dabu print is still a prominent craft for the craftsmen living in the town of Akola.
 In primitive India, the act of this craftsmanship was difficult and difficult to endure more.
 But today a wide assortment of articles of clothing, and home material are accessible in this procedure.